 - Your quails will live life more naturally and be able to act upon their instincts.

-- Quails have access to dirt, where they can take dust baths and find grit.
+- Quails have access to dirt, where they can take dust baths and fine grit.

 - Outdoor pens provide excellent ventilation.